 The first things to show their faces in the garden weren’t from seeds I planted this spring; they were from seeds that fell from last year’s plants.
 They were mustard, one of my favorite greens.
 And they’re everywhere!

-The other plant that has graced us with it’s presence – EVERYWHERE – is borage.
+The other plant that has graced me with its presence – everywhere – is borage.
 And I’m not complaining about this one either.
 Borage is an excellent garden companion, and always finds a place in my gardens.

 Let’s start with the advantages:

 - Free seeds!
 Each plant that goes to seed produces many seeds, so even if you only let 3 or 4 plants go to seed, you are likely to get hundreds of seeds.

 - Free labor!
 Planting a few seeds isn’t all that much work.
 But planting an entire garden can be.
 If you have plants that love to self-seed, they do the work for you.